 Mr. Sievers’ diverse practice focuses on helping clients find practical and cost-effective solutions to complicated business disputes and transactions.
 His practice also extends to representations before the Federal and State Appellate Courts.
 Mr. Sievers brings to bear nearly twenty-five years of litigation, appellate and transactional experience gleaned in diverse settings, but he specializes in representing and counseling insurance policy holders, parties in commercial litigation and transactions, and real estate owners, lenders and lessees in both transactional and litigation representations.
 He has developed considerable experience in the coverages available under all types of insurance policies, real estate title issues, including title insurance, appellate practice, and lending secured by both real and personal property.

-Mr. Sievers works with a diverse spectrum of clients, both large and small, in industries ranging from real estate development to business finance to e-commerce.
-His clients have included institutional lenders, landlords, developers, bankruptcy trustees, building tradesmen, financial brokers, directors and officers of corporations, and manufacturers and distributors of goods.
+Mr. Sievers works with a diverse spectrum of clients, both large and small, in industries ranging from real estate development to real estate finance to e-commerce.
+His clients have included non-conventional (hard money) lenders, landlords, developers, bankruptcy trustees, building tradesmen, financial brokers, directors and officers of corporations, and manufacturers and distributors of goods.

 Mr. Sievers is a former Chairman of the Insurance Law Section of the Orange County Bar.
 He has spoken at continuing legal education programs on insurance, insolvency, ethics and various litigation topics.